Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 1961 Manufacturing a range of 5 diesel engines from 100 to 300 hp, a range of gearboxes for automotive, industrial and marine purposes.
 520 employees.

 Manufactured by Henry Meadows Limited of Wolverhampton, with Captain Raymond Flower.

-Built from 1957 to 1964, most were fitted with 324cc Villiers engines.
-Earlier versions were styled in Italy by Michelotti.
-Around 1500 were produced.
+Built from 1957 to 1965, most were fitted with two-stroke engines.
+Earlier versions were styled in Italy by Giovanni Michelotti and included a gullwing coupe.